- Intrusion Detection System Blocking

 Event-based blocks with a severity of 1 or above will be processed by the Alert Logic ActiveAnalytics Platform™ before a block is issued.
 This has three main effects:

 - The event will be normalized so that the source is the attacker and the destination is the victim.

 - The event will have a threat rating assigned to it by our ActiveAnalytics Platform, which will be used to decide if a block should be issued or not.

 - The delay to block will be roughly equal to incident creation time.

 Adding Events to the Blocking Policy

-Once you have discussed which events should be blocked with an Alert Logic analyst, you can find those events and block them within the UI.
-Navigate to the UI homepage and follow these steps:
+Once you have discussed which events should be blocked with an Alert Logic analyst, you can find those events and block them within the console.
+Log in to the Alert Logic console and follow these steps:

 - Choose Policies from the tabs in the middle of the page.